NokNokMLS/BigDoorWyamBlog/input/posts/2020-05-08-property-up-or-down-what-we-can-tell-so-far.md

 \- With little international travel for the foreseeable future, many businesses in Poland's larger cities will collapse.

-We know all of this we hear you say.
+We know all of this, we hear you say.
 And of course, you do.
 But an additional threat that we do not see being spoken about as much is the longer term threat of inflation.

 **Inflation**

-Inflation is essentially the prices of "things" becoming more expensive.
-Every economy needs stable inflation (say 2 %) and anything less or more of this is considered an issue in the worlds global centres.
+Inflation is essentially the price of "things" becoming more expensive.
+Every economy needs stable inflation (say 2 %) and anything less or more than this is considered an issue in the worlds global centres.
 That's the simple explanation.

 But what inflation also does is to reduce the value of your money.
 If milk goes up from 2 zl. to 2.50 zl. and your income is the same, then you can buy less milk.
 It has less value.